Michael-Meade/MinerFind/_posts/2021-6-23-Messing-with-TurtleCoin-Payment-Ids.md

 The `ExtractKey` class is used extract the fingerprint from the payment id.
 The `get_key(key)` method takes on one argument which is the payment id.
 The method first will split up the string so each characters is its own element in the array.
 Next the code will get start at the 24th character in the payment id and end at the 64th character.
 It extracted the fingerprint from the payment id.
 One thing though, the wallet-api converts the fingerprint to all lowercase.
 So it is a must that the last thing that should be done is to use Ruby's built in .upper method which will turn the string into all uppercase characters.
 The store will would need to implement a system where the fingerprint of the user is compared to the fingerprint that was extracted from the payment id.

+### Hexspeak

+The TurtleCoin wallet api will only accept payment IDS that are hex.
+According to <a href="https://simple.wikipedia.org/wiki/Hexadecimal">

+Valid hex charcters are  0,1,2,3,4,5,6,7,8,9 and A, B, C, D, E, F

+Below is some of the code that can be used to create a hex speak payment ID.
+    ```ruby
+    require 'securerandom'
+class HexSpeak
+    def pick_speak
+        File.readlines("hexspeak.txt").sample
+    end
+    def count(c = 0)
+        pick = []
+        for i in 0..c.to_i
+            pick << pick_speak.strip
+        end
+    return pick.join
+    end
+end

+pay  = HexSpeak.new.count(6)
+hex  = SecureRandom.hex(32)
+puts hex.split(//)[0..63 - pay.length.to_i ].join + pay
+    ```
+    <a href="https://en.wikipedia.org/wiki/Hexspeak">HexSpeak</a> is a variant of English that tires to makes words out valid hex character.

+    A example of Hex speak would be: `c105e`.
+Which is close in normal english.